Parisson/TimeSide/doc/source/tutorial/AnalyzerResult.rst

 ..
 This file is part of TimeSide
    @author: Thomas Fillon

-Analyzer Result example
+Analyzer Result examples
 =============================

-Example of use of the new analyzerResult structure
+Example of use of the Aanalyzer Result structure

 Usage : AnalyzerResultFactory(data_mode=None, time_mode=None)

+Four different *time_mode* can be specified :

+- 'framewise' : Data are returned on a frame basis (i.e. with specified blocksize, stepsize and framerate)
+- 'global' : A global data value is return for the entire audio item
+- 'segment' : Data are returned on a segmnet basis (i.e. with specified start time and duration)
+- 'event' :  Data are returned on a segment basis (i.e. with specified start time)

+Two different *data_mode* can be specified :

+- 'value' : Data are returned as numpy Array of arbitrary type
+- 'label' : Data are returned as label indexes (specified by the label_metadata key)

-See : :function:`timeside.analyzer.core.AnalyzerResultFactory`, :class:`timeside.analyzer.core.AnalyzerResult`
+See : :func:`timeside.analyzer.core.AnalyzerResultFactory`, :class:`timeside.analyzer.core.AnalyzerResult`

 Default
 =======